cymmGithub/odin-recipes/README.md

-This is "The Odin's recipes" project created with HTML and CSS
+This is "Odin's recipes" project created with HTML and CSS

 <a href="https://cymmgithub.github.io/odin-recipes/"> Live version</a>